FRAT Testing

 There is no cure for Autism but there are ways to manage and help – and as part of the jigsaw of issues I do see this as useful.

-There would then be a follow-up consultation with results and recommended treatment which may include folinic acid (the usual currently recommended treatment in positive cases) which I can prescribe.
+This may include folinic acid prescription (the usual currently recommended treatment in positive cases) which we can prescribe.

 For more information about my approach, please see the main pages on this site.